sekiyamayasuhiro/yelper-project-notes/1-HomePage.md

 # Footer section

     - We can decide later what to put in there.
+NOTE: Show on every page, this should be in the Layout?

 ![Example 4](picture-home4.png)